Lebanon PM holds emergency meeting as nation mourns bomb victims

 POLITICAL PARALYSIS

 Ministers have urged politicians to put all rivalries aside and work towards electing a president and bolstering the government and parliament.
-State institutions are paralyzed by political deadlock.
+State institutions are paralysed by political deadlock.

-Beirut residents expressed concern after the violence, saying it raised the specter of civil strife.
+Beirut residents expressed concern after the violence, saying it raised the spectre of civil strife.

 "It's been a year... with no explosions.
 We thought we were done with this, but were proved wrong yesterday," said central Beirut resident Rajaa, who gave only her first name.